Kitchen cleaning tips for the spring

 Even if you wipe down your appliances regularly, a fresh season calls for a bit more than a damp cloth.
 Since all appliances require different cleaning techniques, we suggest consulting the owner’s manual to better understand what’s safe and effective when cleaning both interiors and exteriors.
 Our tip is to soak removable parts in warm, slightly soapy water.
 For non-removable sections, you can loosen a hardened spill and clean hard to reach crevices with a warm water and toothbrush.

-Have you started your spring cleaning?
+Have you started your spring kitchen cleaning?
 We'd love to hear about your own tips and tricks in the comment section below.